Robert L.B. Tobin Land Bridge

 The Robert L.B.
 Tobin Land Bridge is a wildlife crossing over Wurzbach Parkway in San Antonio's Phil Hardberger Park that opened in December 2020.
 The project cost $23 million and is designed for both wildlife and pedestrians.

+History

-Construction began on November 26, 2018, and was originally expected to end in April 2020.
+Construction of the land bridge began on November 26, 2018, and was completed on December 12, 2020.

+On April 5, 2021, a footbridge called the Skywalk opened, which rises 18 ft above the park, winds through the tree canopy, and connects to the land bridge at the end of its 1000 ft span.